An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) in the north-east

-(a) truly in the north
+(b) truly in the north

 (c) in the north westerly direction